a20012251/mumbler/README.md

 ```

 It produces a random mumbler list starting with the word WORD and with length LENGTH.
 It uses ssh to call the other servers to leverage locality.
+Each next word is found it at most 2 minutes, which happens when the WORD is at the end of its zip file.

 ###File Structure